-Students learn terminology, anatomy and physiology of the horse with special emphasis on the limbs and feet.
+Students learn terminology, anatomy and physiology of the horse with special emphasis on the

 FAR 1300 Horse Handling and Horseshoeing I (3-0-0 hrs)

 Students will practice safe and effective horse handling skills.
 They will also trim and show horses with machine-made and hand-made shoes.